deadzg/knowledge-share/Java-Ecosystem/Java/java-basics.md

 - If available permits are over and the acquire is called, the thread gets blocked until the release() is called.
 Thus locks serves better in certain scenarios

+# Remainder Operator (%)
+In Java `%` is the remainder operator unlike in Python which is a modulo operator Key difference: Modulus is always the same sign as the divisor and remainder the same sign as the quotient.
+Eg:
+Remainder -> -3 % 2 = -1
+Modulus   -> -3 % 2 = 1

+For using Modulus in Java: `Math.floorMod(-3,2)`

 # Lambda Expressions